 Skip to Content

 Perimetry is the systematic measurement of visual field function (the total area where objects can be seen in the peripheral vision while the eye is focused on a central point).
 The two most commonly used types of perimetry are Goldmann kinetic perimetry and threshold static automated perimetry.
 A visual field test (perimetry) will detect loss of peripheral vision and provide a map of that loss which will be helpful in diagnosing the cause of the loss.
-Seven highly trained perimetrists at the University of Iowa measure peripheral vision to evaluate glaucoma, neurological diseases, and retinal diseases.
+The highly trained perimetrists at the University of Iowa measure peripheral vision to evaluate glaucoma, neurological diseases, and retinal diseases.
 They employ manual techniques (Goldmann perimetry) and computer-driven automated techniques (Humphrey and Octopus perimetry).
 In addition they use a laser scanning device to analyze the structure of the optic nerve (Heidelberg Retinal Tomography).
-Chris A. Johnson, PhD, is the director of this service.
+Matthew J. Thurtell, MBBS, MSc, is the director of this service.
 Learn More about Past and Present Perimetry Methods at the IPS site.